NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 >
 > ![multiple-info example](../fig/multiple-info.png)
 >
-> If we consider the best practices we talked about above one problem is that number of >livestock and type of livestock are in the same field.
+> If we consider the best practices we talked about above, one problem is that number of livestock and type of livestock are in the same field.
 So, if they wanted to
 > look at the average number of livestock owned, or the average number of each type
 > of livestock, it would be hard to do this using this data setup.
-If instead we put the >count of each type of livestock in it's own column, this would make analysis
+If instead we put the count of each type of livestock in it's own column, this would make analysis
 > much easier.
 The rule of thumb, when setting up a datasheet, is that each
 > variable (in this case, each type of livestock) should have its own column,
 > each observation should have its own row, and each cell should contain only a